programmatix/JOakJVM/README.md

 <b>Unmanaged Classpath:</b> The standard Java classpath.
 Any class files that need to be loaded and cannot be found on the managed classpath, will then be tried with the JVM system classloader using this classpath.

 <b>Managed Classpath:</b> JOak JVM's classpath, e.g. any class files you want to be loaded with JOak should be on here.
 Semicolon separate just as with the unmanaged classpath.
+You can include jar files.

 <b>Class to Execute:</b> just as with the normal ```java``` command, e.g. "com.example.MyClass".
 MyClass must contain a standard main() method.